wp-plugins/wordpress-social-login/readme.txt

 == Description ==

+> WordPress Social Login Pre-release 2.2.3 is available and it includes few important changes.
+For details, please refer to https://wordpress.org/support/topic/wsl-223-pre-release-notes-potential-breaking-changes

 <strong>Wordpress Social Login</strong> allow your website readers and customers to register on using their existing social accounts IDs, eliminating the need to fill out registration forms and remember usernames and passwords.

 Wordpress Social Login also allow you to import users contact list from Google Gmail, Facebook, Windows Live and LinkedIn.